-DEADLINE DATE

-First Date for January 15
+DEADLINE DATE First Date forJanuary 15

-Consideration of
+Consideration of Application:

-Application:

-Last Date for February 15th or u

 Last Date forFebruary 15th or until allCompletedpossible slots are filled.Application:Students are accepted on a rolling basis.

 - MA in interpretation, translation or related field - A 15-20 page academic writing sample, or a 15-20 page essay, including references and citations (APA style) on the following: Please describe and assess three peer-reviewed articles or books in the field of Interpretation Studies that have shaped your thinking about the interpreting process and/or the role of the interpreter. - Three letters of reference at least one letter documenting your experience in the field and your potential for doctoral-level graduate study - Evidence of professional certification as interpreter (RID NIC, CI/CT, CDI, or equivalent) - Minimum 3 years interpreting experience (five years strongly encouraged) - ASLPI score of 4 for ASL users and an ASLPI score of 3 or the passing of a Department Screening for international students